toluaina/pgsync/README.md

 - What if we delete or update an author?
 - What if we truncate an entire table?

+#### Benefits
+- PGsync aims to be simple to use out of the box compared to other solutions.
+- PGsync handles data deletions Unlike Logstash.
+- PGSync requires little development effort.
+You simply define a config describing your data.
+- PGsync generates advanced queries matching your schema directly.
+With Logstash you need to write this yourself.
+- PGSync allows you to easily rebuild your index in case of a schema change.
+- You can only expose the view of your data you require in Elasticsearch.

 #### Credits

 - This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.